edge/goarch-helper-action/README.md

 Because this action is stored in a private repository [it cannot be referenced](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses) in the `uses` property of a step.

 Instead, you can simply copy-paste, like every great developer.
-Just drop the following files to `.github/actions/goarch-helper-action` in your project:
+Just drop the following files into `.github/actions/goarch-helper-action` in your project:

 - [action.yml](./action.yml)
 - [index.js](./index.js)